jirkapinkas/jsitemapgenerator/README.md

 ### How to create RSS channel:

 ...
-RSS ISN'T sitemap :-), but it's basically just a list of links (like sitemap) and if you need sitemap, then probably you also need RSS
+RSS ISN'T sitemap :-), but it's basically just a list of links (like sitemap) and if you need sitemap, then probably you also need RSS.
+Note: RssGenerator has lots of common methods with SitemapGenerator.

 ```java
 String rss = RssGenerator.of("https://topjavablogs.com", "Top Java Blogs", "Best Java Blogs")